The United States ended its crewed space shuttle program with the launch of Atlantis on July 8, 2011, and landing on July 21, 2011.

 February 20, 1962 - Project Mercury astronaut John Glenn is the first American to orbit the Earth, aboard Friendship 7.
 He spends four hours and 55 minutes in space and orbits the earth three times.

-1963 -1972 - NASA's Apollo program.
-Its objectives are: - to establish the technology to meet other national interests in space - to achieve preeminence in space for the United States - to carry out a program of scientific exploration of the Moon - to develops man's capability to work in the lunar environment
+1963-1972 - NASA’s Apollo program seeks to establish the technology to meet other national interests in space, to carry out a program of scientific exploration of the Moon and to develop man’s capability to work in the lunar environment.

 March 18, 1965 - Soviet Alexei Leonov is the first man to walk in space.